 It is funny to watch an elephant rub itself on all angles on an object to alleviate a good itch.
 As humans, we can relate to this – it is the same as us rubbing our back on a door frame.

-Clearly, in this video, this rock in Amboseli National Park was a favourite location for scratching, with multiple elephants utilising.
+Clearly, in the below video, this rock in Amboseli National Park was a favourite location for scratching, with multiple elephants utilising.
 The elephant started moving from side to side, scratching the side of his belly and underbelly.

-Who would have thought that a rock can give an elephant so much relief and satisfaction.
+Who would have thought that a rock, tree or a termite mount can give an elephant so much relief and satisfaction.